CeliaTHP/OneCraft/README.txt

    or run `gradlew eclipse` to generate the project.

 If you prefer to use IntelliJ:
-1. Open IDEA, and import project.
+1. Open IDEA, and import project.-+
 2. Select your build.gradle file and have it import.
 3. Run the following command: `./gradlew genIntellijRuns`
 4. Refresh the Gradle Project in IDEA if required.